fetchapp/fetchapp-wordpress/readme.txt

 1. Synchronize your products by click the "Synchronize Products" or "Synchronize Orders" buttons

 == Changelog ==

+= 1.9.0 =
+* [Major] Adds compatibility with FetchApp API V3
+* [Feature] Add pagination for Push / Pull / Sync routines for Orders and Products
+* [Compatibility] Update to ensure compatibility with WooCommerce 7.4.0 and Wordpress 6.1.1

 = 1.8.0 =
 * [Feature] Added option to use WooCommerce Order Number rather than Wordpress Post ID for Order Sync.